Business and Economics

 The Business and Economics Department is a thriving department, running a range of courses from Years 9 – 13.
 Business GCSE is a very popular option choice at GCSE and A-Level.
 A-Level Economics is offered to Sixth Form students.
 Our focus is to bring the commercial world into school and we work closely with local businesses and household brands to ensure our students are prepared for their exams as well as for the world of work.

-AQA Economics A-Level: This is a 2 year linear course with 3 final exams at the end of Year 13.
+Key Stage 5: EDEXCEL Economics B A-Level: This is a 2 year linear course with 3 final exams at the end of Year 13.
 The course considers both microeconomic theory and macroeconomic concepts; we consider the role of banks and other financial institutions that impact the economy and we study Behavioural Economics to help us explain some of the more recent economic events.
 Students have access to some of the latest innovative on-line learning resources to support learning Economic theory.

 BTEC Business: this is a 2 year course that comprises research tasks and project work, controlled assessments and exams.
 This wide range of assessments makes the course more focused on real-world business ideas and on theoretical concepts.
 Students will study personal and business finance and will develop a marketing campaign for a selected business.